Tooloop/Tooloop-OS-Website/content/Manual/Installation/Installation.md

 If your're curious what the installer does, [check the install script](https://github.com/vollstock/Tooloop-OS/blob/master/install-tooloop-os.sh).

 Yay, you're done!
-Enjoy the <a href="%base_url%/Manual/Usage/Getting Started">first steps</a> on your new Tooloop Box.
+Enjoy the <a href="%base_url%/Manual/Getting started/The desktop">first steps</a> on your new Tooloop Box.